St Luke's Hospital: NHS funding approved for redevelopment

-Mr King said it was difficult to estimate when construction would start, but it was not likely until "much later this year".'Not viable'
+Mr King said it was difficult to estimate when construction would start, but it was not likely until "much later this year".

 He said: "It [the planning for redevelopment] has been going on for over 20 years, in various incarnations."